My Logo Design Process: How to Design a Logo in Three Phases

 Refine concepts to create a masterpiece.

 Ask the client to make as many qualitative statements as possible when giving feedback.
-For example, “I think my audience would prefer the serif font,” “The corners on the icon are too sharp,” “No abstract shapes, please,” “Can you make the lines thicker for my customers to read?”, “Can we try this concept in a tag or box?” etc. This will help guide the design process with visual cues.
+For example, “I think my audience would prefer the serif font,” “The corners on the icon are too sharp,” “No abstract shapes, please,” and “Can you make the lines thicker for my customers to read?”
+“Can we try this concept in a tag or box?” etc. This will help guide the design process with visual cues.

 Logo Design Process PHASE THREE: